-Industry-Academia Collaboration and Intellectual Property

-NIPR opened a new Industry-Academia Collaboration Promotion Office in FY2022 that is working towards the wide application of research findings to benefit society.
+Industry-Academia Collaboration and Intellectual Property The Office for Industry-Academia Collaboration and Intellectual Property is working for the wide application of research findings to benefit society.
 It also has the important mission of promoting technological development in the industrial sector using the geographical and environmental characteristics of the polar regions.
 Recently, NIPR collaborated with the industrial sector to develop technology to transmit 8K video footage from the Antarctic in real time.